Ghanaian Pidgin English: History

-Exploration/Colonization

 The first European contact on the Gold Coast in West Africa was by Portuguese settlers in 1471 (15th century).
 A Portuguese pidgin was used in parts of Africa throughout the 16th and 17th centuries.
 This pidgin first developed when native speakers of West African languages were taken to Portugal in order to learn Portuguese for translating purposes during voyages.
 It is speculated that the Portuguese settlement on the Gold Coast may have been reason for the pidgin's continuation in West Africa.
 This Portuguese pidgin was used for 300 years along the Gold Coast "but probably never (developed) far beyond the jargon stage".

 Nearly two-hundred years later the following their independence the Dutch "took over all of Portugal's possessions in West Africa by 1642" in the 17th century, however "few linguistic remnants" remained in West African Languages, dialects, or varieties.
 This could be because the Dutch did not settle amongst the West Africans they traded with.

 The British colonized the Gold Coast of West Africa (now Ghana) in the 19th and 20th centuries from 1844 to 1957.
 The British had greater linguistic impact in West Africa as they were in greater contact with the indigenous people.
 GhaPE developed as masters required communication with their workers and was initially spoken by police corporals, watchmen, labourers, and domestic staff who were trying to keep pace with fast-paced English speakers.

-Northern Ghanaians were some of the first to pidgin speakers as they were late in accessing formal education and were employed by masters.
+Northern Ghanaians were some of the first to become pidgin speakers as they were late in accessing formal education and were employed by masters.
 "Migration of West Africans to and through Ghana in search of work" have impacted GhaPE development greatly in the last century.
 Migrant workers came to Ghana in the 1920s, and during a Nigerian oil boom that brought Ghanaian workers to Nigeria.
 Usage of GhaPE peaked in the 1980s as foreigners, including Ghanaians, were expelled from Nigeria.
 Nigerian settler influence has played a major role in the development and use of the language.